bodo-ai/Bodo/dev_docs/source/aws_codebuild.rst

 #.
 Update the image name in ``buildscripts/aws/update_buildspec_batch.py`` in the ``generate_CI_buildspec``
    function to use your current tag.

 #.
-Generate a new buildspec file by following the steps in :ref:`Updating the Batch`.
+Generate a new buildspec file by following the steps in :ref:`updating_the_batch`.

 #.
 Test your changes by submitting a Pull Request.
 This should automatically update your image and all tests
    that run are demonstrative of your update.

 #.
 Once your PR is merged you may need people to rebase their in progress PRs with master as updates to the
    outermost ``buildspec.yml`` will not merge with master.

 #.
 Delete the previous ECR image as all builds now need the newest build.
 This will allow for quicker failure